 Your insurance company only compensates you for the value of your vehicle, not the loan amount.
 So even if your original purchase price was $26,000 and you have $22,000 left on the loan, the car is likely only worth $18,200 by the end of the year.
 Gap insurance pays that $3,800 difference you still owe on the car loan.

 The concept of gap insurance isn’t all bad; in fact, it can be helpful to a lot of people who don’t have the money to pay much — or any — of a down payment.
 The problem comes in when purchasing gap insurance directly from the dealer.

-They might try to convince you to purchase it from them so they can easily roll it into your monthly car payment, but they will likely charge you more than if you went through your standard insurance company.
+They might try to convince you to purchase it from them so they can easily roll it into your car payment.
+However, they will likely charge you more than if you went through your standard insurance company.